espressif/idf-eclipse-plugin/README.md

 ![](docs/images/2_environment_pref.png)

 # Configuring Toolchains

-We need to tell Eclipse CDT what core build toolchain and CMake toolchain need to be used to build the project.
-However, this will be auto-detected if you've installed the tools using the `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` option from the Eclipse.
+We need to tell Eclipse CDT what core build toolchain and CMake toolchain to use to build the project.
+However, this will be auto-detected if you've installed the tools using the `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` option from Eclipse.

-If these toolchains are not detected for any reason, please follow the step by step instructions below to add a new toolchain.
+If these toolchains are not detected for any reason, please follow the step-by-step instructions below to add a new toolchain.

 <a name="ConfigureToolchains"></a>
 # Configuring Core Build Toolchains

-1. Open Eclipse Preferences
+1. Open Eclipse Preferences.
-1. Navigate to `C/C++` > `Core Build Toolchains` preference page
+1. Navigate to `C/C++` > `Core Build Toolchains` preference page.
-1. Click on `Add..` from the User defined Toolchains tables
+1. Click on `Add..` from the user-defined toolchains tables.
-1. Select `GCC` as a toolchain type
+1. Select `GCC` as a toolchain type.
-1. Click on `Next`
+1. Click on `Next`.
-1. Provide the GCC Toolchain Settings:
+1. Provide the GCC toolchain settings:

-**Compiler:** /Users/user-name/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc,
+	* **Compiler:** /Users/user-name/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc,
-**Operating System:** esp32,
+	* **Operating System:** esp32,
-**CPU Architecture:** xtensa
+	* **CPU Architecture:** xtensa

 ![](docs/images/6_core_build_toolchains.png)

 <a name="ConfigureCMakeToolchain"></a>
 # Configuring CMake Toolchain

 We now need to tell CDT which toolchain to use when building the project.
 This will pass the required arguments to CMake when generating the Ninja files.

-1. Navigate to `C/C++` > `CMake` preference page
+1. Navigate to `C/C++` > `CMake` preference page.
-1. Click `Add...` and this will launch the New CMake Toolchain configuration dialog
+1. Click `Add...` and this will launch the New CMake toolchain configuration dialog.
 1. Browse CMake toolchain `Path`.
-Example: `/Users/user-name/esp/esp-idf/tools/cmake/toolchain-esp32.cmake`
+Example: `/Users/user-name/esp/esp-idf/tools/cmake/toolchain-esp32.cmake`.
-1. Select GCC Xtensa Toolchain compiler from the drop-down list.
-Example: `esp32 xtensa /Users/user-name/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc`
+1. Select GCC Xtensa toolchain compiler from the drop-down list.
+Example: `esp32 xtensa /Users/user-name/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc`.

-> **NOTE:**  Eclipse CDT has a bug in saving the toolchain preferences, hence it's recommended to restart Eclipse before we move further configuring the launch target.
+> **Note:**  Eclipse CDT has a bug in saving the toolchain preferences, hence it's recommended to restart Eclipse before we move further configuring the launch target.

 ![](docs/images/7_cmake_toolchain.png)

 <a name="SelectDifferentToolchain"></a>
 # Selecting Clang Toolchain

-With ESP-IDF Eclipse Plugin v2.7.0 and higher you can build your project with Clang Toolchain
+With ESP-IDF Eclipse Plugin v2.7.0 and higher you can build your project with the Clang toolchain

-1. After updating/installing the ESP-IDF Eclipse plugin to v2.7.0 or higher,  you need to run `Espressif -> ESP-IDF Tools Manager -> Install Tools` to update the toolchain list and environment variables, that are necessary for Clang Toolchain.
+1. After updating/installing the ESP-IDF Eclipse plugin to v2.7.0 or higher, you need to run `Espressif` > `ESP-IDF Tools Manager` > `Install Tools` to update the toolchain list and environment variables, that are necessary for Clang toolchain.
-1. After creating a new project, edit project's configuration
+1. After creating a new project, edit the project configuration
 ![image](https://user-images.githubusercontent.com/24419842/194882285-9faadb5d-0fe2-4012-bb6e-bc23dedbdbd2.png)
 1. Go to `Build Settings` tab and select clang toolchain there:
 ![image](https://user-images.githubusercontent.com/24419842/194882462-3c0fd660-b223-4caf-964d-58224d91b518.png)

-> **NOTE:** Clang Toolchain now is an experimental feature and you may face some build issues due to the incompatibility of esp-idf.
-Below is a description of how to fix the most common build issue on the current esp-idf master (ESP-IDF v5.1-dev-992-gaf28c1fa21-dirty)
+> **Note:** Clang toolchain now is an experimental feature and you may face some build issues due to the incompatibility of esp-idf.
+Below is a description of how to fix the most common build issue on the current ESP-IDF master (ESP-IDF v5.1-dev-992-gaf28c1fa21-dirty).
 To work around clang build errors please refer to [this](https://github.com/espressif/idf-eclipse-plugin/blob/master/WORKAROUNDS.md#clang-toolchain-buid-errors).

 <a name="customizeLaunchConfig"></a>
 # Launch Configuration

-To provide the customized launch configuration and flash arguments, please follow the step by step instructions below.
+To provide the customized launch configuration and flash arguments, please follow the step-by-step instructions below.

-1. Click on the `Launch Configuration` edit button
+1. Click on the `Launch Configuration` edit button.
-1. Switch to the `Main` tab
+1. Switch to the `Main` tab.
 1. Specify the `Location` where this application has to run.
 Since `idf.py` is a python file, will configure the python system path.
-Example:`${system_path:python}`
+Example:`${system_path:python}`.
 1. Specify `Working directory` of the application.
-Example: `${workspace_loc:/hello_world}`
+Example: `${workspace_loc:/hello_world}`.
-1. In additional arguments, provide a flashing command which will run in the specified working directory
+1. In additional arguments, provide a flashing command which will run in the specified working directory.
-1. Flash command looks like this: `/Users/user-name/esp/esp-idf/tools/idf.py -p /dev/cu.SLAB_USBtoUART flash`
+1. Flash command looks like this: `/Users/user-name/esp/esp-idf/tools/idf.py -p /dev/cu.SLAB_USBtoUART flash`.
-1. Click OK to save the settings
+1. Click OK to save the settings.
-1. Click on the `Launch` icon to flash the application to the selected board
+1. Click on the `Launch` icon to flash the application to the selected board.

 ![](docs/images/11_launch_configuration.png)